Jake Vokins: Ross County (loan)

 On 2 July 2021, Vokins joined Ross County on loan for the 2021–22 season.
 On 21 July 2021, he made his first appearance for Ross County in a 1–0 victory over Brora Rangers in the Scottish League Cup and assisted the only goal of the game.
 On 1 August 2021, Ross County manager Malkay Mackay revealed that Vokins had suffered a stress fracture on his fifth metatarsal and had to have an operation back at Southampton.

 Woking (loan)

 On 1 September 2022, he joined Woking on a season-long loan.
 On 12 January 2023, Vokins was recalled by Southampton.

 Eastleigh

 On 29 March 2024, he joined National League side Eastleigh on loan until the end of the season.
 The same day, Vokins made his first appearance for the club in a 1–0 away victory against Woking.
 On 2 August 2024, he joined Eastleigh on a permanent contract.
+Vokins was released by Eastleigh at the end of the 2025–26 season.

+Ebbsfleet United

+On 19 June 2026, Vokins agreed to join National League South club Ebbsfleet United.